nated1028/CMSC320FinalProject/README.md

-**Results:** After sorting the correlation values, we can see that most of our correlation values are not very significant however relative to eachother we can interpret some patterns.
+**Results:** After sorting the correlation values, we can see that most of our correlation values are not very significant.
+However, relative to one another, we can interpret some patterns.

-Options 6, 8, and 9 top the list with those regarding sex with women, watching sports, and working out.
-Since from our previous pairwise analysis between these, we can intuitively suspect that these encompass the most masculine traits.
+Options 6, 8, and 9 are at the top of the list, regarding sex with women, watching sports, and working out.
+According to our previous pairwise analysis between these options, we can intuitively suspect that these actions are common in masculine men.

-Options 7 and 11 tail our list as our least masculine traits, regarding sex with men and feeling lonely and isolated.
-The former of these may be due to a lack of data from homosexual men conflated with us not taing sexuality into account.
+Options 7 and 11 are at the end of the list (i.e. the least masculine traits), regarding sex with men and feeling lonely and isolated.

-### Machine Learning Analyses
+### **Machine Learning Analyses**

-To try to discover deeper trends amongst how masculinity interacts with actions, attitudes, and dating practices, we wanted to do a number of machine learning analyses on questions 7, 8, and 20.
-For each model, we do a repeated 10-fold cross validation and report the mean and median accuracy (or score in the linear regression case) with a 95% confidence bound as well as plot residuals to visually see how closely our model is predicting masculinity.
+To discover deeper trends among how masculinity interacts with actions, attitudes, and dating practices, we run a number of machine learning analyses on Questions 7, 8, and 20.
+For each model, we do a repeated 10-fold cross validation and report the mean and median accuracy (or score in the linear regression case) with a 95% confidence interval as well as plot residuals to visually see how close our model is to predicting masculinity.

-Before we do this, we need to clean up our data to remove rows that contain missing values and cast our columns as the type that they are instead of object types.
-We also do not include the last option of questions 8 and 20 as they are 'None of the above' which is encoded by all False values in the previous options.
+Before we do this, we need to clean up our data to remove rows that contain missing values and recast our columns.
+We also do not include the last option of Questions 8 and 20 since they are "None of the above" which is encoded by all False values in the previous options.

 ```python